-There are so many ways pies can be tackled ahead of time: freeze pie crust discs, actually roll out the crusts and then freeze right in the pie dish, or completely freeze a whole unbaked pie!
-The added bonus is that freezing sets the crust so it will be less likely to bake up soggy and tough.
-Don't forget that you can also make and freeze streusel topping, and any homemade extracts you want to flavor your pie with should be made now.
+There are so many ways pies can be tackled ahead of time: Freeze pie crust discs, actually roll out the crusts and then freeze right in the pie dish, or completely freeze a whole unbaked pie!
+The bonus is that freezing sets the crust so it will be less likely to bake up soggy and tough.
+Also, don't forget that you can also make and freeze streusel topping.

 Finally, cocktail hour and post-dinner drinks should not be neglected.
 Make your simple syrup now or take it one step further and infuse it with warm winter spices.
 Or throw a few cinnamon sticks or cloves in a bottle of bourbon or aged rum to spice things up!

 Get the recipe: Apple & Cinnamon Infused Bourbon